 Greatest NFL Teams of All Time

-The 1984 San Francisco 49ers lost one game on their way to winning Super Bowl XIX over the Miami Dolphins.Baseball’s modern era began with Babe Ruth.
 Pro football’s modern era began with the Super Bowl at the end of the 1966 season when the champions of the two professional leagues played each other.
-You can compare, but not equate, football teams from the pre-Super Bowl era.
+Before that, you can compare but not equate football teams from the pre-Super Bowl era.

 Key players: QB Roger Staubach, RB Tony Dorsett, FS Cliff Harris